MitchelOsb1/Hercules/README.md

 this cave is created,to stay in the shadows change the default ssh port to the port you deem hidden enough

-    apt-get install openssh-server                        - Installing openssh-server on fresh debian sed -i 's/Port 22/Port 55696/' /etc/ssh/sshd_config   - Replacing Port 22 with Port 55696 and writing to the file service sshd restart                                  - Then restarting sshd service in order to run on new port
+    apt-get install openssh-server                        - Installing openssh-server on fresh debian sed -i 's/#Port 22/Port 55696/' /etc/ssh/sshd_config  - Replacing disabled Port 22 with Port 55696 and writing to the file service sshd restart                                  - Then restarting sshd service in order to run on new port